vishwaraj-kumar/ec2-web-server-deployment/README.md

 - How to set up security groups for access
 - How to connect to a cloud server using SSH
 - How to install and run a web server
-- How to keep a fi xed IP using Elastic IP
+- How to keep a fixed IP using Elastic IP
 - How to host and view a website on the cloud

-This project gave me confi dence to work with cloud servers and host real websites on AWS.
+This project gave me confidence to work with cloud servers and host real websites on AWS.
 It was a great learning experience for me as a beginner in cloud computing.

 ---